Circular Economy

 Bio-fermentation Production

 The Environmental Conservation Building became the first location at Mahidol University to produce "bio-fermented water" in 2009, by combining effective microorganisms (EM) with molasses for three days.
 The benefits of bio-fermentation water can be used in wastewater treatment, eliminate bad odors from garbage, and is used to restore abandoned land by using microorganisms to accelerate the decomposition of organic matter in the soil to make the soil in good condition.
-It is offer at the rate of 5 baht per liter, with the earnings benefiting Mahidol University’s environmental conservation activity fund Mahidol University.
+It is offer at the rate of 5 baht per liter, since its inception, total sales have exceeded 93,000 THB, with the earnings benefiting Mahidol University’s environmental conservation activity fund Mahidol University.

 Sharing “Knowledge” to Society